sockjs/sockjs-protocol/README.md

     ./venv/bin/python sockjs-protocol-0.0.4-incomplete.py -v

-You can run specific tests like that:
+You can run specific tests providing test class as an optional argument:

     ./venv/bin/python sockjs-protocol-0.0.4-incomplete.py Protocol

+The test class is one of the classes in `sockjs-protocol-0.0.4-incomplete.py` inherited from class `Test` (or `unittest.TestCase` in general).

 To run the http-quirks tests: